Ng-Hangman/WebApp/README.md

 What is Hangman
 =======

-Hangman is an educational classic word-guessing games or a puzzle for one or more players by picking the letter.
+Hangman is an educational classic word-guessing game or a puzzle for one or more players by picking the letter.

 It is originally from a paper and pencil guessing game.